jeantimex/splat/README.md

 ## 3D to 2D Projection

 The key mathematical insight of 3DGS is that a 3D Gaussian projects to a 2D Gaussian analytically.
-Given:
+In this viewer, the GPU reconstructs the 3D covariance from:

-- 3D covariance matrix Σ₃ₓ₃
+- Scale and rotation stored in the raw `.splat` row
 - View matrix V
 - Projection focal lengths (fx, fy)